During the 2019/20 Premier League season, England Netball will shine a light on all of the 30 clubs involved in the competition.

 With a gifted generation waiting in the wings and a growing collection of dedicated personnel, the next ten years at Tameside might just be their most prosperous yet.

-Fixtures and Results:
+Fixtures and Current Standings:

 Catch up with our previous editions of our Premier League In Focus series including; Oldham Netball Club, YWCA Bury, Turnford Netball Club, BSV Billericay, Grangetown Netball Club and Cumberland Netball Club.